0 / 0

 }

 The count key specifies the number of rows for a column.
-Watson OpenScale specifies Boolean values to describe the sparse and skip_learning keys for a column.
+Boolean values are specified to describe the sparse and skip_learning keys for a column.
 The sparse key specifies whether a column is sparse and the skip_learning key specifies whether a column skips learning any of the rules that are described in the schema.
 A column is sparse if the 25th and 75th percentiles have the same value.

 Constraints